valir/kwallet-dmenu/README.md

   folder, such as Maps, Binary data or Unknown
 * In the contents box enter each piece of information in per-line fashion

-Configure a shortcut to the script in your window manager.
-For I3WM you could define something like this:
+The kwallet-pwgen script will orgnaniser the information exactly like that.

-    bindsym $mod+p exec kwallet-dmenu
+So, when registering somewhere, you'll be expected to enter user name and password.
+When entering the password field, just press $mod+Shift+p and enter the service name, then enter the user name you just defined then press Shift+Insert to put the password on the register form.
+That's it!

-When invoked, the script will call kwallet-query two times:
+Later-on, when visiting the same service, use $mod+p to invoke kwallet-dmenu script.
+This script will call kwallet-query two times:

 * First time, it'll query all entries under the Passwords/Passwords folder, and feed dmenu with them ; you'll see dmenu displaying them and you'll be